 The most conventional way of creating pictures is drawing them by hand.
 Nonetheless, Pictures in picture books are created with various tools:

-There are also picture books that utilise traditional Japanese crafts such as origami paper flooding and kirie paper cutting.
-Kirie is an ancient Japanese technique traced back to the 7th century.
-It was used in religious ornaments and gradually shifted to washi (Japanese paper) decorations.
+In addition, there are picture books that incorporate traditional Japanese crafts like origami paper folding and kirie paper cutting.
+Kirie is an ancient Japanese technique that dates back to the 7th century and was originally used for religious ornaments.
+Over time, the technique has evolved to include washi (Japanese paper) decorations and is now sometimes used in the illustrations of picture books.

-Kirie plays on the contrast between solid colour lines that are literally cut from paper and various background options.
-The background in a kirie is a flexible entirety.
-You can either colour – sometimes randomly – parts of the background, put the picture against the background with a pattern, or use a solid background.
+The art of Kirie creates contrast between solid colour lines, which are literally cut from paper, and various background options.
+In kirie, the background is a flexible entity, which can be coloured – sometimes randomly – with parts of the background, or the picture can be placed against a background with a pattern, or a solid background can be used.
+This technique allows for intricate and beautiful designs to be created with the simple use of paper and scissors.

 What I learned from creating kirie